puppetlabs/puppet-docs/source/puppet/4.2/reference/quick_start_firewall.markdown

 **To write the `my_firewall` module**:

 1. From the command line on the Puppet master, navigate to the modules directory (`cd /etc/puppetlabs/code/environments/production/modules`).

 2. Run `mkdir -p my_fw/manifests` to create the new module directory and its manifests directory.

 3. From the `manifests` directory, use your text editor to create `pre.pp`.

 4. Edit `pre.pp` so it contains the following Puppet code.
-These rules all basic networking to ensure that existing connections are not closed.
+These rules allow basic networking to ensure that existing connections are not closed.

        	class my_fw::pre {
     	  Firewall {